linnykoleh/Spring/Notes.md

 - The idea is that rather than using complex mechanisms such as `CORBA`, `RPC`, or `SOAP` to connect between machines, simple `HTTP` is used to make calls between machines
 - RESTful applications use HTTP requests to post data (create and/or update), read data (e.g., make queries), and delete data.
 - REST uses HTTP for all four CRUD (Create/Read/Update/Delete) operations
+- Statelessness of a REST service is one of the fundamental constraints of the REST architectural style.
+Thus REST is always stateless or else it is no longer REST

 ![alt text](images/pet-sitter/Screenshot_25.png)